Methylfolate: A Natural Alternative to Antidepressants for Pregnant Women

 However, untreated depression can also have serious adverse effects on both the mother and baby.
 Perinatal depression can increase the risk of preeclampsia and hypertension.
 [5] It can also lead to postnatal depression, which can then affect the bond between mother and child.

-The problem is that while antidepressants may cause adverse outcomes for the pregnancy, so too does untreated depression.
+The problem is that while herbal medicine and antidepressants may cause adverse outcomes for the pregnancy, so too does untreated depression.

 The benefits of methylfolate for pregnant women with depression